Ugrashravas/paniniprotocol/docs/methodology-flaws.md

 ### The "Code" / Ciphertext

-The ciphertext is also a sequence of symbols, each of which belongs to a discrete set of possible symbols.
+The ciphertext is also a sequence of symbols $$\{Y_1Y_2...Y_n\}$$, each of which belongs to a discrete set of possible symbols.
 The symbols of the ciphertext also follow a certain probability distribution.

 In our case, the ciphertexts are the inscriptions in the Indus Valley seals.
 The discrete set of all possible ciphertext symbols are the set of $$\approx417$$ glyphs identified by Mahadevan.